hoffy123/hoffy123/README.md

 - 👋 Hi, I’m @hoffy123
 - 👋 Hi, I’m Student Name: Menachem  Hoffman
-- 👋 Hi, I’m Student Email: 2219172@students.latrobe.edu.au
+- 👋 Hi, I’m Student Email: 20219172@students.latrobe.edu.au
-- 👀 I’m interested in Embedded Systems an IoT devices such as Arduino Uno , Particle Argon and Raspberry Pi.
-- 👀 I’m interested in Web design
+- 👀 I’m interested in software devolpment that will inhance the world around us and assit people to live better lives.
-- 👀 I’m interested in data scinece
+- 👀 I’m interested in software applicaons on the web and in the futher moblie too
-- 🌱 I’m currently learning computer scinece degree
+- 🌱 I’m currently learning infomation techolgy
-- 💞️ I’m looking to collaborate on dataset in python
+- 💞️ I’m looking to collaborate on software that will help businesses and people improve the world around them
-- 📫 How to reach me

 <!---
 hoffy123/hoffy123 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.